doctorfree/RoonCommandLine/README.md

 Scripts/Roon
 ============

-Scripts to access the Roon API providing command line support for playing specified artists, tracks, radio, or other Roon audio
+Scripts to access the Python Roon API providing command line support for playing specified albums, artists, genres, playlists, tags, radio, or other Roon library media.
+In addition, search capabilities have been added to the scripts with partial matching facilities.
+Thus a substring can be supplied to use as a search term with partial matching returning albums, artists, playlists, genres, or tags which contain the specified substring.

+In addition to media search and playback, the Python Roon API Command Line supports Roon command control.
+Commands currently supported include:
+    play, pause, playpause, stop, next, previous,
+	shuffle, unshuffle, repeat, unrepeat, mute, unmute

+All commands and playback can target a specified Roon output zone.

 History
 -------